RobertoSnap/nemventory/readme.md

    NEM_NAMESPACE=nemventory
    NEM_ITEM_NAMESPACE=nemventory.items
    NEM_ADDRESS=TD4SAQFGF3DP3IJAXJA2GYGQ3HZVD3AS3UIZ44EA
 ```

-You can sign the transactions with Nanowallet or you setup a bot too do it for you.
-For NEMventory im useing this one [Greg Evias Node JS bot](https://github.com/evias/nem-nodejs-bot).
+You can sign the transactions with Nanowallet or you setup a bot to do it for you.
+For NEMventory I'm using this one [Greg Evias Node JS bot](https://github.com/evias/nem-nodejs-bot).

-You must setup a NEM node on the server [Ubuntu NEM node turtorial](https://blog.nem.io/ubuntu-installation-guide-standalone/)
+You must setup an NEM node on the server [Ubuntu NEM node turtorial](https://blog.nem.io/ubuntu-installation-guide-standalone/)